meerkat-manor/PeterDocs/README.md

 Compare-Peter -RestoreFolder "c:\backup\pictures"
 ```

-The above commands are using the default settings for certain options
+The above commands are using the default settings for certain options.

 Packages source folder contents into a 7ZIP file, adding a reconciliation
 file to the 7ZIP file and then encrypting the contents.
 Send